cyrilverloop/doctrine-entities/README.md

 ## Mappings

-There are both annotations and XML mappings.
+There are annotations, attributes and XML mappings.
 For XML mappings, read below.

 ### Entity